jadrian1700/SdS-EMRI-dynamics/README.md

 # SdS-EMRI-dynamics
 Contains infrastructure in Mathematica in generating GW waveforms, and orbital trajectories of EMRIs in SdS spacetime

-# Extreme-Mass Ratio Inspirals in Schwarzschild-de Sitter Spacetimes
+# Extreme-Mass Ratio Inspirals in Schwarzschild-de Sitter Spacetimes (Weak-field)

 **Author:** John Adrian Villanueva (University of the Philippines Diliman)
 **Associated Paper:** [arXiv:2602.17154](https://arxiv.org/abs/2602.17154) (Submitted to PRD)